Down 7 and missing Francona, Indians rally to top Texas 15-9 - News 12 Now

 TRAINER’S ROOM

-Rangers: LHP Martin Perez (broken right thumb) is eligible to come off the disabled list on July 3, but manager Jeff Banister said his return will be delayed.
+Rangers: LHP Martin Perez (broken right thumb) is eligible to come off the disabled list on July 3, but Banister said his return will be delayed.

 Indians: OF Austin Jackson (left quad tightness) had tests Monday.
 A decision will be made Tuesday whether he has to go on the disabled list.